ize-302/geo-ng/README.md

 # geo-ng

-A installable python package that provides geographical information about States, Local Govenment Areas and towns in Nigeria
+An installable python package that provides geographical information about States, Local Govenment Areas and towns in Nigeria

 ### Installation